niharikasharma2915/practice/README.md

 # practice
-This is my practice repo
+This is my practice git Repository